Chapter 2

 This section outlines verb codes as tag label extensions.
 The codes allow for a distinction of verbs to reflect the selection criteria each verb has for its complements, detailed in chapter 4.

 To form a handle on the complement information for main verbs, we adopt the verb code system from the fourth edition of the Oxford Advanced Learner's Dictionary (OALD4; Cowie 1989).
-In this dictionary, the verb codes are associated with word sense definitions.
+In this dictionary, there is matching of verb codes to word sense definitions.
 The system is a mnemonic based reworking of the earlier system of Hornby (1975).
 A code from the system has:

 For example, the La code marks clause structure (L) with a linking verb + a subject predicative constituent that is an adjective phrase (a).
 As an example with the dot character, the Cn.a code marks a complex-transitive verb in clause structure (C) with the complex-transitive verb + a direct object constituent that is a noun phrase (n) + an object predicative constituent that is an adjective phrase (a).

-L Linking verb is associated with a subject predicative (-PRD2), an element which provides information about the subject of the clause.
+L Linking verb selects a subject predicative (-PRD2), an element which provides information about the subject of the clause.

-I Intransitive verb is NOT associated with a subject predicative or an object, although it may be associated with an adverbial, an element which tells us about time, place, manner, etc of the action of the verb.
+I Intransitive verb there is no selection of a subject predicative or an object, although there may be selection of an adverbial, an element which tells us about time, place, manner, etc of the action of the verb.

-C Complex-transitive verb is associated with both a direct object (-OB1) and an object predicative (-PRD), an element which provides more information about the direct object.
+C Complex-transitive verb selects both a direct object (-OB1) and an object predicative (-PRD), an element which provides more information about the direct object.
 Note: in the code, a dot divides information about the realisation of the direct object from information about the realisation of the object predicative.

-D Ditransitive verb is associated with both a direct object (-OB1) and an indirect object (-OB2), an element which refers to a person who receives something or benefits from an action.
+D Ditransitive verb selects both a direct object (-OB1) and an indirect object (-OB2), an element which refers to a person who receives something or benefits from an action.
 Note: in the code, a dot divides information about the realisation of the direct object from information about the realisation of the indirect object.

 Table 2.14: Lower case letters a, n, p, pr, n/pr, n/a, t, f, w, g, i and r